orange-bees/angular-concepts-tutorials/subjects/README.md

-# Angular Concepts Tutorials - Input & Output
+# Angular Concepts Tutorials - Subjects

-This project provides an example of how to implement Input and Output functionality in an Angular application.
+This project provides an example of how to implement Subjects, specifically, BehaivorSubjects, functionality in an Angular application.

 ### Install

 `git clone https://github.com/graspmobiledevelopment/angular-concepts-tutorials.git`

-`cd inputs-outputs`
+`cd subjects`

 `npm install`